19hours/sg-statutes/Acts/Arms and Explosives Act.md

 (31st July 2003)

-An Act to regulate the manufacture, use, sale, storage, transport, importation, exportation and possession of arms and explosives, to give effect to the Convention on the Marking of Plastic Explosives for the Purpose of Detection concluded in Montreal on 1st March 1991 and for purposes connected therewith.
+An Act to regulate the manufacture, use, sale, storage, transport, importation, exportation and possession of arms, explosives and explosive precursors, to give effect to the Convention on the Marking of Plastic Explosives for the Purpose of Detection concluded in Montreal on 1st March 1991 and for purposes connected therewith.

+[5/2007 wef 01/07/2007]

 [12th December 1913]